kubernetes-sigs/ibm-powervs-block-csi-driver/README.md

 #### Deploy driver with debug mode
 To view driver debug logs, run the CSI driver with `-v=5` command line option

-To enable powervs debug logs, run the CSI driver with `debug=true` command line option.
+To enable PowerVS debug logs, run the CSI driver with `-debug=true` command line option.

 ## Examples
 Make sure you follow the [Prerequisites](README.md#Prerequisites) before the examples: